School of Education Policy

 Calculation of GPI and GPA for Academic Standards

-All coursework taken at Boston University or through the Boston University Consortium will be averaged to determine the GPA.
+All coursework taken at Boston University or through the Boston University Consortium to fulfill degree requirements will be used to determine the official Boston University GPA.

 Grade point index (GPI)